tarantool/ansible-cartridge/examples/getting-started-app/README.md

     ...
 ```

-Now you can check that `Bootstrap vshard` button disappeared from the Web UI and `storage-1` replicaset has `Buckets` field.
+Now you can check that `Bootstrap vshard` button disappeared from the Web UI and `storage-1` replicaset `Buckets` value has been changed.

 ### Failover